Gold medal for Anderson but a black eye for snowboarding

 ”It’s having the experience, and learning to deal with what is,” Anderson said. ”It’s not always going to be perfect.
 A lot of times, everyone’s like, `It’s going to be perfect in a couple days.’
 But yesterday we canceled the event, and we woke up today, and it was just as windy or worse.”

-Given the ugliness of the day, a few questions loomed: Why were organizers so quick to cancel the men’s downhill Sunday and the women’s giant slalom Monday in other parts of the mountains of Pyeongchang but insistent on staging both the men’s and women’s slopestyle contests?
-And what considerations were made for NBC, which pays billions to televise these events live in prime time in the United States?
+Given the ugliness of the day, one question loomed: Why were organizers so quick to cancel the men’s downhill Sunday and the women’s giant slalom Monday in other parts of the mountains of Pyeongchang but insistent on staging both the men’s and women’s slopestyle contests?
+Both were weather-affected, watered-down affairs that did not show the sport at its best.

-Roby Moresi, the contest director for the International Skiing Federation, told The Associated Press that safety, not TV, was the primary concern, and that winds on the Alpine mountains were much stronger than what whipped around on the slopestyle course.
-He said the complaints that reporters were hearing at the bottom of the course didn’t mirror what officials were hearing up top.
+Organizers from the IOC and the International Ski Federation, which combine to stage the events, did not immediately return messages left by The Associated Press.

-”We didn’t get much of a pushback,” Moresi said. ”Of course, there’s a lot at stake and maybe they don’t express as much.
-But we only got complaints from one team.
-Others were comfortable.
-Others were telling me, `You did the right thing by making it happen.”’
+Practically the only thing to smile about for anyone other than Anderson, Blouin or bronze medalist Enni Rukajarvi of Finland was the fact that nobody got hurt.

 ”I’m glad nothing happened to me today,” said Austria’s Anna Gasser, one of the world’s best riders, who fell twice and finished 15th.